-Setting a Higher V{TRIPx} Voltage (x=1, 2, 3)
+Setting a Higher V{TRIPx} Voltage (x = 1, 2)

-To set a V{TRIPx} threshold to a new voltage which is higher than the present threshold, the user must apply the desired V{TRIPx} threshold voltage to the corresponding input pin Vcc(V1MON), V2MON or V3MON.
+To set a V{TRIPx} threshold to a new voltage which is higher than the present threshold, the user must apply the desired V{TRIPx} threshold voltage to the corresponding input pin Vcc(V1MON), or V2MON.
+The Vcc(V1MON) and V2MON must be tied together during this sequence.
 Then, a programming voltage (Vp) must be applied to the WDO pin before a START condition is set up on SDA.
-Next, issue on the SDA pin the Slave Address A0h, followed by the Byte Address 01h for V{TRIP1}, 09h for V{TRIP2}, and 0Dh for V{TRIP3}, and a 00h Data Byte in order to program V{TRIPx}.
+Next, issue on the SDA pin the Slave Address A0h, followed by the Byte Address 01h for V{TRIP1} and 09h for V{TRIP2}, and a 00h Data Byte in order to program V{TRIPx}.
 The STOP bit following a valid write operation initiates the programming sequence.
 Pin WDO must then be brought LOW to complete the operation.
-To check if the V{TRIPX} has been set, set VXMON to a value slightly greater than V{TRIPX} (that was previously set).
-Slowly ramp down VXMON and observe when the corresponding outputs (LOWLINE, V2FAIL and V3FAIL) switch.
-The voltage at which this occurs is the V{TRIPX} (actual).